maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/29-nevada-county-registrar-of-voters/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 **Drop it off** at any Vote Center in Nevada County.

-On Election Day, Tuesday, June 5, all Vote Centers are open from 7 AM to 8 PM.
+On Election Day, Tuesday, November 6, all Vote Centers are open from 7 AM to 8 PM.
 Ballot Drop Boxes will also close at 8 PM.

 Find a Ballot Drop Box or Vote Center at [voterschoice.sos.ca.gov](http://www.sos.ca.gov/elections/voters-choice-act/).